Note: this article was originally written in the fall of 2017 but was updated October, 2019.

-It’s that time of year again… It’s time for 17-year-olds to make one of the biggest financial decisions of their lives.
+It’s that time of year again… It’s time for 17-year-old kids to make one of the biggest financial decisions of their lives.
 It’s time for these kids to decide what they are going to do for the rest of their lives.
 It’s time for seniors in high school to choose a college.

 Things Other People, Including High School Guidance Counselors, are Going to Tell You and Your Children:

 - You should apply to five to seven schools to make sure you get accepted to one.

 - You should apply to schools you know you can’t afford.

 - There are plenty of scholarships out there and you’ll be sure to find one.

 - You can wait until after you graduate to make a final decision on which college you will attend.